 - Heat a cast iron skillet or Dutch oven over high heat with olive oil.
 Season roast on all sides with spices.
-Place in skillet and sear on all sides until golden brown.
+Place in skillet and sear on all sides until well browned.

-- Place roast in a large baking pan and top it with onion soup mix, being sure to press it into the roast.
-Top with apple cider vinegar.
+- Place roast in roasting pan (or leave in Dutch oven) and top with onion soup mix, being sure to press it into the roast.
+Top evenly with apple cider vinegar.

 - Pour beef broth around roast and fill in pan with cut carrots and celery.
-Cover and cook 2-3 hours until internal temperature reaches at least 145 degrees.
-The roast should begin to fall apart when poked with a fork.
+Cover pan tightly.
+Cook 3 ½-4 hours until fork tender.

 - Remove from oven and place vegetables in a serving bowl and the roast on a serving plate.
 Cover with foil and allow it to rest while making the gravy.